kodecocodes/i9t/testing/testing.markdown

 > **Note**: `@testable` has no effect on the private access control.
 As they say in Vegas, what you declare `private` stays `private` :]

-// Run code coverage one more time here
+//TODO: Post crash-fix, run code coverage one more time here.

 ## UI Testing

 So far you've explored code coverage reports and `@testable` imports.
 These are great new features – they give you more information and make it easier to test but they don't really let you do anything you couldn't before.

-On the other hand, the third and last expansion to Xcode's testing capabilities lets you test your app in ways you didn't think possible.
-This expansion is of course...UI testing.
+However, the third and last expansion to Xcode's testing capabilities lets you test your app in ways you didn't think possible.
+This expansion is UI testing.

 Before you can write your first UI test you have to make sure that your project has a UI testing target.
 This sample project doesn't, so you'll add one right now.
-In Xcode's menu, click on **File/New/Target**.
+In Xcode's menu, click on **File\New\Target**.
 You'll see this screen:

 ![bordered bezel](/images/addUITestTarget1.png)

-Then, select the **iOS/Test** group on the left-hand column and click on **iOS UI Testing Bundle**.
+Then, select the **iOS\Test\iOS UI Testing Bundle** template.

 ![bordered bezel](/images/addUITestTarget2.png)

-All the default values on this next screen should be correct for this simple sample project.
+All the default values on this screen should be correct for this simple sample project.
 However, if you're working on a project that consists of multiple modules, make sure that the **Target to be Tested** is set to your app's module.
 Finally, click on **Finish** to create the target.

 Voila!
 Doing this creates a new **WorkoutsUITests** group in Xcode along with a sample UI testing file called **WorkoutsUITests.swift**.